CLP0037/EFM-DC_V2/README.md

 ## Features:

-1. The program communicates through SOCKETS.
+1. The program communicates via the use of SOCKETS.
 2. The communication is UDP for messages.
 3. The files are send using TCP.
 4. Communication is also asynchronous.